Existence of at least $k$ solutions to a fractional $p$-Kirchhoff problem involving singularity and critical exponent: Introduction

-Off late a lot of attention has been paid to the elliptic problems involving local/nonlocal operators with singularties.
-These works are not only important from the mathematical point of view but also has lots of applications, {\it viz.} in thin obstacle problems\cite{Silvestre2007}, problems on minimal surfaces\cite{Caffarelli2010}, fractional quantum mechanics\cite{Laskin2000} etc.(refer \cite{Papageorgiou2019, Bisci2016, Nezza2012} and the references therein). ``{\it The problem draws its motivation from the models presented by Kirchhoff in 1883 as a generalization of the D'Alembert wave equation.
+Recently a lot of attention has been paid to the elliptic problems involving local/nonlocal operators with singularities.
+These works are not only important from the mathematical point of view but also have lots of applications, for instance in thin obstacle problems \cite{Silvestre2007}, problems on minimal surfaces \cite{Caffarelli2010}, fractional quantum mechanics \cite{Laskin2000} etc.(refer \cite{Nezza2012, Bisci2016, Papageorgiou2019} and the references therein). ``{\it The problem draws its motivation from the models presented by Kirchhoff in 1883 as a generalization of the D'Alembert wave equation.

-where $a, b, \rho$ are positive constants and $l$ is the changes in the length of the strings due to the vibrations.}" An elaborate detailing on these for the fractional counterpart can be found in \cite{Pucci2016}, \cite[Appendix A]{Fiscella2014} and the references therein.
+where $a, b, \rho$ are positive constants and $l$ is the changes in the length of the strings due to the vibrations.}" An elaborate detailing on these for the fractional counterpart can be found in \cite[Appendix A]{Fiscella2014}, \cite{Pucci2016} and the references therein.
 For further details on practical applications, one may refer \cite{Alves2005,Caffarelli2012, Bisci2014} and the references therein.
-Elliptic problems with a singularity has not only been important but also a tough challenge to the mathematical community.
-The roots of the problem can be traced back to a celebrated work due to Lazer and McKenna \cite{Lazer1991}, where the authors considered the following problem.
+Elliptic problems with a singularity have not only been important but also a tough challenge to the mathematical community.
+The roots of the problem can be traced back to a celebrated work due to Lazer and McKenna \cite{Lazer1991}, where the authors considered the following problem

 where $\Omega\subset\mathbb{R}^N$ is a sufficiently regular domain.
 Also $p$ is a sufficiently regular function which is positive in $\overline{\Omega}$.
-The solution $u$ is in $W_0^{1,2}$ if and only if $\gamma<3$.
+The solution $u$ is in $W_0^{1,2}(\Omega)$ if and only if $\gamma<3$.
 The authors in \cite{Lazer1991} proved that if $\gamma >1$, then $u$ is not in $C^1(\overline{\Omega})$ whereas for $0<\gamma<1$ the solution obtained is a classical solution.
 Thereafter a lot of work on elliptic problems involving a singularity has also been considered whose existence and multiplicity results have been investigated.
-As a passing list of references on some pioneering study of problems involving a purely singular term one may refer to \cite{Crandall1977,Canino2017, Boccardo2009} and the references therein.
-With the developement of newer tools in functional analysis, the problems with a singularity also became richer.
-One such instance is a problem investigated by Giacomonni \cite{Giacomoni2007}.
-The problem is as follows.
+As a passing list of references on some pioneering study of problems involving a purely singular term one may refer to \cite{Boccardo2009,Canino2017,Crandall1977} and the references therein.
+With the development of newer tools in functional analysis, the problems with a singularity also became richer.
+One such instance is a problem investigated by Giacomoni et al. \cite{Giacomoni2007}.
+The problem is as follows